Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Related Work

-\mypara{User-level DP} There is also work that focuses on providing the notion of user-level DP.
-Because the user-level DP is more challenging, proposals under this setting relies more on the auxiliary information.
+\mypara{User-level DP} {Compared to Event-level DP which protects against the change of one single event, the user-level definition models the change of the whole data possessed by the user. } There is also work that focuses on providing the notion of user-level DP.{} Because the user-level DP is more challenging, proposals under this setting rely more on the auxiliary information.
 In particular, Fan et al.~\cite{tkde:fan2013adaptive} proposed to release perturbed statistics at sampled timestamps and uses the Kalman filter to predict the non-sampled values and correct the noisy sampled values.
 It takes advantage of the seasonal patterns of the underlying data.
 Another direction is the offline setting, where the server has the global view of all the values first, and then releases a streaming model satisfying DP.
-In this setting, \cite{kdd:acs2014case} proposes an algorithm based on Discrete Fourier Transform (DFT), and~\cite{sigmod:rastogi2010differentially} further incorporate sampling, clustering, and and smoothing into the process.
+In this setting, Acs and Castelluccia~\cite{kdd:acs2014case} propose an algorithm based on Discrete Fourier Transform (DFT).
+Rastogi and Nath~\cite{sigmod:rastogi2010differentially} further incorporate sampling, clustering, and smoothing into the process.

 \mypara{$w$-event-level DP} To balance the privacy loss and utility loss between user-level and event-level privacy models, relaxed privacy notions are proposed.
 Bolot et al.~\cite{icdt:bolot2013private} extended the binary tree mechanism on releasing perturbed answers on sliding window sum queries over infinite binary streams with a fixed window size and using a more relaxed privacy concept called decayed privacy.
-Kellaris et al.~\cite{pvldb:kellaris2014differentially} proposes $w$-event DP and two new privacy budget allocation schemes (i.e., split $\epsilon$ into individual events) to achieve it.
-More recently, \cite{tdsc:wang2016real} works explicitly for spatiotemporal traces, and improves Kellaris et al.~\cite{pvldb:kellaris2014differentially} by adaptively allocating privacy budget based on the similarity of the data sources; and \cite{jair:fioretto2019optstream} improves Kellaris et al.~\cite{pvldb:kellaris2014differentially} using a similar approach of Fan et al~\cite{tkde:fan2013adaptive}: sampling representative data points to add noise, and smoothing to reconstruct the other data points.
+Kellaris et al.~\cite{pvldb:kellaris2014differentially} propose $w$-event DP and two new privacy budget allocation schemes (i.e., split $\epsilon$ into individual events) to achieve it.
+More recently, Wang et al.~\cite{tdsc:wang2016real} work explicitly for spatiotemporal traces, and improve the schemes of Kellaris et al. by adaptively allocating privacy budget based on the similarity of the data sources; Fioretto and Hentenryck~\cite{jair:fioretto2019optstream} improve the schemes by using a similar approach of Fan et al.~\cite{tkde:fan2013adaptive}: sampling representative data points to add noise, and smoothing to reconstruct the other points.